-Testing Leap Motion controller for hand tracking inside the Unity editor.
+Testing Leap Motion controller for hand tracking and hand physics inside the Unity editor (play mode).
 Deploying to HoloLens 2 takes a few minutes each time and a specific process to prevent errors.
 Less deployments is better, especially if you just want to tweak something small.

 Still working on this guy… sorry no video at this time.
 He was assembled enough to execute some motion presets that I added to the code, but there are some interference issues and possibly one or two servos that don’t work quite right.
 I took him back apart to work on shielding but got pulled off the project for a while.
 So close to getting back to the code.

 Alive!
 Well, the light is on…

 Servo Hook-Up Board – Bottom

 PC Power Supply with Voltage Regulator (Arduino wants 7-12V, I gave it 9V)

 The videos below are demonstrations of the potentiometer and a few other commands.
 The potentiometer controls the interval value when turned left or right (as does “i##”).
 You can also see some examples of the other commands that Rocco accepts as input in the first video.
 I am pasting a sequence of motion pre-sets while using the potentiometer to change his movement speed.